 Higashiyama Koen Station

-From Exit 3 of this station Higashiyama Zoo & Botanical Gardens is a 3 minute walk.
+From Exit 3 of this station, Higashiyama Zoo and Botanical Gardens is a three-minute walk.

 The Meijo Line